One of the most common questions novice writers ask is: “How do I know if I should be writing novels or screenplays?”

 For most, that question often pertains to the success ratio between the two.
 Many could argue that anyone asking that question is missing the point of writing.
 While pursuing the goals and dreams of making a living as a writer is understandable, writing is also an action that is — or should be — less about the pursuit of profit and more about the want and need to express a story that is haunting your every thought.

 But let’s be real — people need to make a living.
-And if no other vocation is calling to you, and the passion for telling stories is truly there, then this common question is legitimately warranted and understandable.
+And if no other vocation is calling to you, and the passion for telling stories is genuinely there, then this common question is legitimately warranted and understandable.

 When we are talking about the success ratio between being a novelist or screenwriter, there is no single way to quantify the odds because both of them are difficult tasks to undertake.

 However, that in no way, shape, or form means that you can’t do it.
-Writers see success in publishing and the film industry each and every year.
+Writers see success in publishing and the film industry every year.
 New writers manage to see their goals and dreams come true.

-Ask successful authors and screenwriters and most will tell you stories that prove that there’s nothing outright special about them compared to you.
+Ask successful authors and screenwriters, and most will tell you stories that prove that there’s nothing outright special about them compared to you.
 It’s often about having the right story at the right time and the right place — whether it be in novel or screenplay format.

 We must also consider the secondary interpretation of this question — that it is less about the money and career, and more about choosing the correct platform for the type of stories you want to tell.